-Although the development on the application site would need to link with land uses and accesses on adjacent sites it does not physically adjoin any of the other strategic development sites to the south or east of Warwick and Whitnash.
-The site is in close proximity to some of those other strategic development sites, but the development of the application site would not prevent the development of any of those other strategic development sites.
+The site is in close proximity to a number of the other strategic development sites in the RDS and shares a boundary with further land earmarked for the development to the south.
+However, the development of the application site would not prevent the development of any of those other strategic development sites.
 Furthermore, as the adjacent sites are neither dependent on, nor incompatible with, the application site in terms of principle or layout, the development of the application site would not prejudice the outcomes of the preparation of the Local Plan and it could not therefore be demonstrated that permission should be refused on the grounds of prematurity.